wodby/docs/servers/connect/gcp.md

-# Connecting a server from Google Cloud Platform (GCP)
+# Connecting Virtual Machine from Google Cloud Platform (GCP)

 Currently, we don't have a native integration with GCP.
 But you still can connect your server by following these steps: